 The critical role of the IMDEA Software Institute

-The IMDEA Software Institute oversees the study of how to guarantee software reliability in new generation space satellites, improving them to be more efficient, reliable, and secure.
+The IMDEA Software Institute oversees the study of how to guarantee software reliability in new-generation space satellites, improving them to be more efficient, reliable, and secure.
 To achieve this, they employed a team of researchers (José Francisco Morales, Fernando Macías, Daniel Jurjo, and Juan Francisco García) under the direction of Alessandra Gorla, one of the world leaders in her field.

-This team led by Gorla is devoted to developing techniques, tailored to the aerospace industry, for analysing, verifying, and validating existing software in order to propose paths to optimise processes without dropping security.
+This team led by Gorla is devoted to developing techniques tailored to the aerospace industry for analysing, verifying, and validating existing software in order to propose paths to optimise processes without dropping security.
 One of the things they are currently implementing is the automation of processes that are currently still being done manually.
 It is estimated that their proposals could reduce development costs by 60%.

 "Our mission right now is that the testing of these systems, the verification of the software, and the continuous integration are automatically generated,” said Alessandra Gorla.
 “So, when there are any changes or errors, they can be detected and corrected automatically, and that means big cost savings.”